Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Moduli space of holomorphic annuli

-We remark that for $((D^2,u_1)$, $(D^2,u_3))$ the choice of the $0$-th marked point (among the $3$ boundary marked points) is canonical.
-Namely there is a marked point which does not meet to other irreducible component.
+We note that for $((D^2,u_1)$, $(D^2,u_3))$ the choice of the $0$-th marked point (among the three unforgetable boundary marked points) is canonical.
+Namely there is a marked point which does not meet other irreducible component.
 We take it as the $0$-th one.

-On the other hand, there is no good way to decide which (among $2$) boundary marked point is the $0$-th one for $(D^2,u_2)$.